Monsoon Watch - 1... 2019...8th April 2019

 ITCZ:This Seasonal trough passes from the South Arabian Sea to Andaman sea after the withdrawal of SWM in Oct.
 Shifts further south in Dec.
 Moves North during SWM

-Today, the winds North of the Equator are Northerly (around a "high") in the Arabian Sea, ... and are Easterly in the South of the Arabian Sea.
+Today, the winds North of the Equator revolve round a High in the Arabian Sea (normal).

 In June,the seasonal low, which stretches to Arabia from India, normally starts forming in the Barmer and adjoining regions in the second week of April.